7 Easy Ways to Increase Your Garage Door Security

 Many thieves operate under cover of darkness, so a sudden burst of light is often enough to deter them.
 Solar-powered floodlights are the easiest type to install because no electrical wiring is necessary.
-The best motion sensor lights that have a wide-ranging detection base; the BNT Motion Sensor Floodlights (available on Amazon) can detect movement up to 26 feet away, directing a bright beacon to send robbers running.
+The best motion sensor lights that have a wide-ranging detection base; the BNT Motion Sensor Floodlights available at Amazon can detect movement up to 26 feet away, directing a bright beacon to send robbers running.

 5. Consider a garage door lock.

 If your garage door opens manually via a handle, consider installing a locking handle.
-An option like the Ideal Security Keyed Garage Door Lock (available on Amazon) requires a physical key to get in.
-You can also deter burglars by putting a lock on the inside of the garage door, such as the Accessories 22 Garage Door Slide Lock (also available on Amazon).
+An option like the Prime-Line GD Keyed T-Handle Lock available at Amazon requires a physical key to get in.
+You can also deter burglars by putting a lock on the inside of the garage door, such as the Accessories 22 Garage Door Slide Lock also available on Amazon.
 It attaches to the inside of the door and the frame, and the locking bar must be manually slid into place from inside the garage.
 Lock it behind you before entering your house to prevent anyone from opening the garage door until you unlock it.

 6. Lock the door between your garage and your house.